Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Formulation

 \subsubsection{Residual estimate}

 The first error estimator for lower-order FEM was proposed by Babuška and Rheinboldt \cite{babuvvska1978error}, and it has become a widely-used estimator in the literature,

 Here $h_K$ is the diameter of $K$ and $h_l$ is the length of the edge $\ell$.
-It is proved that the estimator is an upper bound for the exact error up to a constant $C$,
+It is proved that the estimator is an upper bound on the exact discretization error up to a constant $C_{\text{BR}}$,

-where $C$ is independent of $h_K$.
-However, the constant $C$ depends on the shape regularity of the mesh, polynomial degree $N$, and the diffusion coefficient $\kappa(x)$.
+where $C_{\text{BR}}$ is independent of $h_K$.
+However, the constant $C_{\text{BR}}$ depends on the shape regularity of the mesh, polynomial degree $N$, and the diffusion coefficient $\kappa(x)$.